Antidale/tellahs-library/README.md

 * [Reference Google Doc](https://docs.google.com/document/d/1m_U90JG2t3Ze0fUFLMCzMSHZNYcdnIWrcr7RWAgtpBU/edit#heading=h.amzv5bujk9gc)

 # Credit and Thanks
-Many, many thanks to ScytheMarshall for the copyedit on the `/boss` command.
+Many, many thanks to ScytheMarshall for the copyedit on the `/boss` command, and continued invauable help.

 Thanks to SchalaKitty for the use of hir boss icons.